 Mobile OSes and their most successful apps have drained browser choice of meaning for more than a decade.
-The situation today is a complex web of intent-subverting cul de sacs that lead users to confusion and loss of control over data.
+This has lead to confusion for users and loss of control over data.
 Web developers, meanwhile, face higher costs and reduced ability to escape walled gardens.
 It's time for the charade to end.

 A deep dive into the arguments offered by Apple and others to defend a lack of browser engine choice on iOS.
 Instead of raising the security floor, Apple has set a cap whilst breeding a monoculture that ensures all iOS browsers are vulnerable to identical attacks, no matter whose icon is on the home screen.

 If you live or do business in the UK or the US, what you do in the next seven days could define the web for decades to come.
 By filing public comments with UK regulators and US legislators this week_ you can change the course of mobile computing more than at any other time in the past decade.
 Read on for why this moment matters and how to seize the day.